3D Printing Layer Height: Everything You Need to Know

 A spiral vase 3D printed in light green filament

-Smaller layer heights produce stronger objects.
+When you delve into the nuances of 3D printing, understanding how 3D printing layer height influences the strength of your parts is crucial.
 One study found that printing with a larger nozzle and lower layer height made the strongest 3d prints.

 According to the study, a larger nozzle diameter provides a wider contact surface for each layer, promoting better layer adhesion and a stronger bond.